vvbnagendra/smart_folder_ai/README.md

-# Smart Folder Organizer and Search Assistant
+# Smart Folder Organizer with UI-Based Folder Selection

-An enhanced cross-platform "Smart Folder Organizer and Search Assistant" implemented as a single Docker container solution.
-This application provides comprehensive file indexing, OCR, face detection, semantic search, and a modern web-based dashboard.
+An enhanced cross-platform Smart Folder Organizer that allows you to select folders through a user-friendly web interface instead of configuration files.
+Perfect for Windows, macOS, and Linux users.

 ## 🚀 Key Features

+- **UI-Based Folder Selection**: Choose folders to scan through the web interface
+- **Cross-Platform Support**: Works on Windows, macOS, and Linux with proper path handling
 - **Advanced File Indexing**: Scans and indexes files with metadata extraction
 - **OCR Technology**: Extracts text from images and PDFs
 - **Face Recognition**: Detects and clusters faces in photos with thumbnail previews